Join Our FREE Live Webinar

 Imagine discovering a homeowner who's urgently looking to sell their property, perhaps due to financial constraints like a looming foreclosure or other debts.
 Often, these properties might be in disrepair, presenting an opportunity for investors to negotiate a lower price.

-After arriving at an acceptable offer, a written contract is drawn up, detailing the agreed-upon purchase price.
+After arriving at an acceptable offer, a written contract is drawn up to detail the agreed-upon purchase price.
 What's pivotal is that this contract allows the wholesaler the right to assign it to another buyer.

-Once the contract is in place, the wholesaler's goal is to identify a buyer willing to purchase the property at a higher price, transferring the contract to this end buyer and earning a profit in the process.
+Once the contract is in place, the wholesaler's goal is to identify a buyer willing to purchase the property at a higher price, transfer the contract to this end buyer, and earn a profit in the process.

 Wholesaling isn't limited to residential properties alone.
 Any property type, from raw land to commercial estates, can be wholesaled, provided there's a valuable opportunity that appeals to the subsequent buyer, be it someone looking to flip houses, acquire rental properties, or expand a multifamily portfolio.